bbc/react-transcript-editor/docs/notes/2018-10-07-component-will-receive-props-deprecated.md

   }
 ```

 ---

-later `this.state.transcriptData !== nexProps.transcriptData` would be nicer but comparing objects like that is trickier unless you go to immutable.js or something for now just care about loading transcript once
+> later `this.state.transcriptData !== nexProps.transcriptData` would be nicer but comparing objects like that is trickier unless you go to immutable.js or something for now just care about loading transcript once

 ----

-also, if you want to save the edited data, to get that JSON back of blocks, entityMap, etc. is just `const data = convertToRaw(editorState.getCurrentContent());`
+> also, if you want to save the edited data, to get that JSON back of blocks, entityMap, etc. is just `const data = convertToRaw(editorState.getCurrentContent());`

 ---
-Import convertToRaw the same way you import convertFromRaw
-then you can iterate that data do to various things
-I have somewhere code to do bbc transcript model out of that
-it is a monster like https://github.com/bbc/subtitalizer/blob/d102c233236b782011a4a94a21e6de13491abb45/src/components/TranscriptEditor.js#L105-L241

-but basically, you have to take each block and split the text on space, then find what entity range covers each word then get the timing data.
+> Import convertToRaw the same way you import convertFromRaw then you can iterate that data do to various things I have somewhere code to do bbc transcript model out of that it is a monster like https://github.com/bbc/subtitalizer/blob/d102c233236b782011a4a94a21e6de13491abb45/src/components/TranscriptEditor.js#L105-L241but basically, you have to take each block and split the text on space, then find what entity range covers each word then get the timing data.